 If you are looking to make a custom Arduino-based Pi hat and want to provide firmware updates from the Pi then this is the ideal method.
 Or perhaps your dog ate your FTDI programmer and you want to make use of a spare Pi that you have lying around.
 Either way, let’s get started!

-You will need a Raspberry Pi with the latest version of Raspbian.
+You will need a Raspberry Pi with the latest version of Raspbian, check the latest price at Amazon.
 This tutorial is suitable for headless machines, so you can use Raspbian Lite if you prefer.
 I would recommend connecting to the Pi using SSH so that it is easier to copy and paste the commands.

 I would imagine that your interest in this tutorial means you are well beyond the point of needing a Raspbian installation guide!
 However if you need it for quick reference, you can check out my guide on how to install Raspbian.

 You will need to install the Arduino command line tools so that Arduino can be programmed from the Raspberry Pi terminal.
 Go ahead and check out my tutorial on how to install arduino-cli on Raspberry Pi if you don’t already have them on your system.
 We will make a slight modification to them in order to use the GPIO serial port.

 You will also need a method to shift the voltage level between 3.3V and 5V as the Raspberry Pi and Arduino operate at these different voltages respectively.
 It is possible to shift the levels using only resistors, however I would recommend using a simple and inexpensive level shifter.

 First let’s take a quick look at the hardware.
 The Raspberry Pi GPIO pins (including the TX and RX serial port pins) are not 5V compatible, therefore we must ensure the Arduino does not deliver the full 5V to the Pi.